FMNSSun/genstatem/README.md

 before the state is updated.
 The type of the function must be `func(e Event, s State) error`.
 This may be left empty if no function should be executed.

+#### states.transitions.condition

+Name of a function to be executed to check whether the transition should happen or not.
+The type of the function must be `func(e Event, s State) (bool, error)`.
+If this function returns false then `action` doesn't happen and no state transition happens.

 ### init

 The initial state.